 It’s also necessary to choose clothes.
 You should let it be selected by your models, but ensure their costumes are matched.
 They should stop shouting colors that can be distracting, or shapes and sketches.
 Note, you don’t want to expose their style, just their relationships and their feelings.
 I’m not saying the clothes shouldn’t be trendy, but the voice and demeanor of the models should never take attention away from them.

 You should still have a gallery of reference images before you begin taking a few poses.
-A few standing, kneeling, lying down, walking, leaning poses should be included in this gallery.
+A few standing, kneeling, lying down, walking, and leaning poses should be included in this gallery.
 There are some basic types of poses, but hugging, kissing or any other poses that you prefer can also be used.

 “I love photography, and I love the craft of photography.”
 Helen Mirren